What is art therapy?

-- Active imagination: This method encourages patients to imagine and create art which they choose.
-The therapist will then observe what has been created by the patient and ask them questions on it.
+- Active imagination: This method encourages clients to imagine and create art which they choose.
+The therapist will then observe what has been created by the client and ask them questions on it.

 New Leaf Recovery offers art therapy as part of our recovery programme.